What is OSL Dosimetry?

 Basics of OSL Technology

-An OSL dosimeter should be worn on the outside of your clothing, between your neck and abdomen, where the most radiation is likely to be absorbed.
+An OSL dosimeter should be worn outside your clothing, between your neck and abdomen, where the most radiation is likely to be absorbed.
 Often, the detection badges are attached to lapels or collars of lab coats.
 Scientists, technicians, researchers, and medical professionals are encouraged to wear them whenever they come in contact with or close to a radiation source, especially over prolonged periods of time.
-It is especially prudent for pregnant women working in these environments to use and wear radiation detection badges like those from RadiationSafety.com, especially because OSL dosimeters are more sensitive than the comparable TLD dosimeters.
+It is especially prudent for pregnant women working in these environments to use and wear radiation detection badges like those from RadiationSafety.com, especially because OSL dosimeters are more sensitive than comparable TLD dosimeters.

 Our OSL radiation detection x-ray badges are shockproof, water resistant, and unaffected by heat.
 The radiation monitors are durable and simple to use.
 With OSL technology, badges are re-readable.
 TLD dosimeters do not have the capability of being read multiple times.
 A second reading of the radiation dose from an OSL dosimeter may only decrease by as small as one percent difference compared to its first reading.
 All radiation doses are stored so that if needed, it can be reread years later.